 We went to Lowe’s to pick out the board and decided on Oak.
 Vern was very helpful and even cut the board to the size that we needed.
 I love that they do that!

-We used 2 flat brackets to secure the 2 Expedit units to each other and used 4 L brackets to secure the top to the units.
+We used 2 flat brackets to secure the 2 Kallax units to each other and used 4 L brackets to secure the top to the units.

-And now my room doesn’t feel cluttered at all and I can even walk all the way around my table.
+Now, my room doesn’t feel cluttered and I can even walk all the way around my table.
 I love it!